Customer Journey Maps To Improve Customer Experience

 This is where a tiny window of opportunity opens up to steer your customers down a path of success.
 In order to channel that power, you should have a deeper understanding of their needs, motivations, and behavior at each stage.
 Companies that propitiously thrive to understand the customer journey have improved customer satisfaction rates, reduced customer churn, and increased revenues.
 For example, Apple uses NPS surveys to generate over $25 million in additional revenue.
 At Amazon, an analyst estimated that one piece of customer feedback increased sales in the media products category by over 20%.

-Customer journey mapping coupled with content leads to growth.
+Customer journey mapping coupled with content leads to growth

 If you place customer data at the center of marketing and manage that data in real-time, the current customer journey --which seems complex and arbitrary-- can be unraveled beautifully.
 While the overall notion of customer experience is aligned towards better understanding and service to the customer, there are some captivating differences in how companies are evolving, investing in customer experience, and putting data to work.